French submarine Morse (Q3)

-French submarine Morse (“Walrus”) was an early submersible built for the French Navy at the end of the 19th century.
+The French submarine Morse (“Walrus”) was an early submersible built for the French Navy at the end of the 19th century.
 She was designed by French naval engineer Gaston Romazotti and remained in service until 1909, when she was superseded by more advanced designs.

 Construction

 Morse was designed by French naval engineer Gaston Romazotti, who was chief engineer at the Arsenal de Cherbourg and an early submarine pioneer, having worked with Gustave Zédé on both Gymnote and Sirene (later renamed for Zédé after his death).
 Morse was designed to combine the best features of both vessels.
 Morse was laid down at Cherbourg in June 1897 and launched two years later in July 1899.
-She was of single-hulled construction, and built of Roma-bronze, a copper alloy of Romazotti's devising, which was intended to be more flexible than an all-steel hull, and which would interfere less with the vessels magnetic compass.
+She was of single-hulled construction, and built of Roma-bronze, a copper alloy of Romazotti's devising, which was intended to be more flexible than an all-steel hull, and which would interfere less with the vessel's magnetic compass.
 Morse was powered by a 284cv electric motor, which gave her a range of 90 nautical miles on the surface at an average speed of 4.3 knots.